timtrottcodes/aethrakor-3/README.md

 ## 🚀 Getting Started

-➡️ The best way to play this game is to play online at [TimTrottCodes](https://timtrottcodes.pages.dev/).
+👉 The best way to play this game is to [play online here](https://timtrottcodes.github.io/index.html).

 To run the game locally: